weaveworks/scope/client/README.md

 # Scope UI

+## Requirements

+- nodejs 4.2.2
+- running `weavescope` container

 ## Getting Started

 - Setup: `npm install`
 - Build: `npm run build`, output will be in `build/`
-- Develop: `npm start` and then open `http://localhost:4042/`
+- Develop: `BACKEND_HOST=<dockerhost-ip>:4040 npm start` and then open `http://localhost:4042/`

-To see a topology, `../app/app` needs to be running, as well as a probe.
+This will start a webpack-dev-server that serves the UI and proxies API requests to the container.

 ## Coding